LopsanAMO/test/README.md

 ```

 # Documentation
 Once running the project locally go to `http://localhost:8001/` to see the complete documentation, there you will find a dropdown that says API, there you will find all the documentation of the api

+# Notes
+To make everything work, you must add a valid `GOOGLE_API_KEY` and add it to the file `docker-compose.yml`, without that key, nothing will work

 # Continuous Deployment